 Welcome to the Computer Science Program!

-The intent of the program is to prepare students to enter the work force or graduate school with the knowledge and skills necessary to function to their maximum capacity.
-This is achieved through course work and active interaction between the students.
-The student is encouraged to seek out and take advantage of opportunities that will further their expertise.
-This includes computer related part-time employment, pursuing internships and participation in the Computer Science club.
-Students learn best by applying their skills to classroom work and in their daily life.
+The goal of the program is to prepare students to enter the work force or graduate school with the knowledge and skills necessary to function to their maximum capacity.
+This is achieved through course work (lectures and labs), advising, undergraduate research, and peer-interaction.
+The students are also encouraged to seek out and take advantage of other opportunities that will further their expertise: computer-related part-time employment, internships, the Computer Science club, field trips, invited speakers, LAN parties :), etc. Students learn best by applying their skills to classroom work, professional work and in their daily life.

 What is Computer Science?

-A common question concerns the distinction between CS and Computer Information Systems (CIS).
-Both areas are concerned with the development of software.
-CS is a more general discipline that is concerned with software for a wide variety of application domains.
+- CS is more general, preparing students for a wide variety of application domains.
 CIS is more focused on business applications.

 - CS is more mathematical and scientific in nature, as it delves deeper into the engineering (hardware) and mathematics (algorithms) of the problem.
 Even at the software level, a CS major will explore more closely the system software (operating systems, assembly language, compilers) on which the performance of the computer system depends.